Metaplectic group: Generalizations

-Weil showed how to extend the theory above by replacing $\mathbb{R}$ by any locally compact abelian group G, which by Pontryagin duality is isomorphic to its dual (the group of characters).
-The Hilbert space H is then the space of all L^{2} functions on G. The (analogue of) the Heisenberg group is generated by translations by elements of G, and multiplication by elements of the dual group (considered as functions from G to the unit circle).
+Weil showed how to extend the theory above by replacing $\mathbb{R}$ by any locally compact abelian group G whose Pontryagin dual (the group of characters) is isomorphic to G. The Hilbert space H is then the space of all L^{2} functions on G. The (analogue of) the Heisenberg group is generated by translations by elements of G, and multiplication by elements of the dual group (considered as functions from G to the unit circle).
 There is an analogue of the symplectic group acting on the Heisenberg group, and this action lifts to a projective representation on H. The corresponding central extension of the symplectic group is called the metaplectic group.

 Some important examples of this construction are given by: